aashvijain/FLL-Mission-Invasion/Mihika/README.md

 I like glitter.
-Glitter is amazing and Aashvi is. - Aashvi
+Glitter is amazing.